 However these community museums are a wealth of information on the local communities even if they are lacking in presentation and style.
 Also they were established long before the fancy high tech gadgetry came about.

 The Samphanthawong Museum can take pride that it is the original museum in Bangkok that preserves the legacy of the early Chinese immigrants in a simple yet informative way.

 How to get there

-Take the Chao Phraya River boat to the Ratchawong pier in Chinatown.
-From the pier walk along Ratchawong Road and turn right into Song Wat Road.
+Take the Chao Phraya River boat to the N5 Ratchawongse Pier in Chinatown.
+From the pier walk along Ratchawongse Road and turn right into Song Wat Road.

 The entrance to Wat Pathum Khong Kha School is in Song Wat Road.